pravega/pravega/docs/deployment/aws-install.md

 - Three i3.4xlarge for Pravega
 - One i3.xlarge for bootstrap, also as client

-Other instance types might have compatibility issue.
+Other instance types might present conflicts with the Linux Images used..

 ### How to destroy the pravega cluster